joeynator2000/joelApi/README.md

 Extra help if required:
 - local mysql database such as xampp is required. (edit the login details on source/services/database.ts, database can be found in database folder in root directory)
-- To import the file on xampp, click on the joel_api database on the left hand side, then click import, and choose the file in this project in the file location: root/database/joel_api.sql
+- To import the file on xampp, click on the joel_api database on the left-hand side, then click import, and choose the file in this project in the file location: root/database/joel_api.sql
 - Once java home is set up, in order to run npm i command you might need to reset your ide
+- For the cros chrome extension, make sure to click on the icon at the extensions at the top right and make sure it is activated.
+When inspecting the webpage the api calls are still blocked, go to the options of the chrome extension and allow the reception of unverified api call sources.

 get started:
 1. open XAMPP and create a database with the name: joel_api